-A shared area shall be set up on the BEAR Scotland central computer server where all appropriate files to which Transport Scotland and Performance Audit Group require access will be stored.
+A shared area shall be set up on the BEAR Scotland central computer server where appropriate files not stored on Vaisala Manager and Locatu to which Transport Scotland and Performance Audit Group require access will be stored.
 These files shall be updated on a regular basis to ensure that the data stored is as up to date as possible.
-The
+The remote access for all files stored on the shared area shall be read only access to ensure the integrity of files.

-Transport Scotland and PAG shall have full access to the Vaisala Icelert system which includes all ice sensor data such as road surface temperature, road surface state etc.
+Transport Scotland and PAG shall have read access to the Vaisala Manager system which includes all ice sensor data such as road surface temperature, road surface state etc.